Help from the council if you're homeless

 A council must make inquiries into your situation.
 This will determine what kind of help the council can give you.
 This section gives explains the inquiry process.

 Once the council has decided about your homelessness application, it must send you a letter explaining the reasons and what happens next.
-You may be able to challenge their decision.
+You may be able to challenge their decision if they wont help.

-If you make a homeless application and are eligible for help you'll be entitled to advice and assistance from the council.
+If you make a homeless application and are eligible for help you'll be entitled to advice and assistance for homelessness prevention from the council.
 Find out what type of advice and assistance you can expect to receive.

 On making a homeless application to the council, you'll be provided with somewhere to stay while the council carries out its inquiries.

-If you pass all the council's homelessness tests, you'll be offered a permanent home.
-Find out what this means, how the offer is made and what you can do if you're not happy with the offer.
+If you pass the council's homelessness tests, you'll be offered a permanent home.
+Find out what this means and what to do if you're not happy with the offer.

-If you are homeless and the council's housing department has said that it can't help you, you may have other options.
-Find out what you may be able to do in this situation and what help you can get.
+If you are homeless and the council has said that it can't help, you may have other options.
+Find out what help you can get.

 If you disagree with a decision the council has made on your homeless application, it may be possible to challenge the decision and get it overturned.